microsoft/promptbench/README.md

-## What does promptbench currently provide?
+### What does promptbench currently provide?
-1. **Quick access your model performance:** We provide a user-friendly interface for quick build models, load dataset, and evaluate model performance.
+1. **Quick model performance assessment:** We offer a user-friendly interface that allows for quick model building, dataset loading, and evaluation of model performance.
 2. **Prompt Engineering:** We implemented several prompt engineering methods.
 For example: [Few-shot Chain-of-Thought](https://arxiv.org/abs/2201.11903) [1],  [Emotion Prompt](https://arxiv.org/abs/2307.11760) [2], [Expert Prompting](https://arxiv.org/abs/2305.14688) [3] and so on.
-3. **Evaluating adversarial prompts:** promptbench integrated [prompt attacks](https://arxiv.org/abs/2306.04528) [4] for researchers simulate black-box adversarial prompt attacks on the models and evaluate their performances.
+3. **Evaluating adversarial prompts:** promptbench integrated [prompt attacks](https://arxiv.org/abs/2306.04528) [4], enabling researchers to simulate black-box adversarial prompt attacks on models and evaluate their robustness.
 4. **Dynamic evaluation to mitigate potential test data contamination:** we integrated the dynamic evaluation framework [DyVal](https://arxiv.org/pdf/2309.17167) [5], which generates evaluation samples on-the-fly with controlled complexity.